Beamsville District Secondary School: Notable alumni

-On March 28, 2017, the District School Board of Niagara (DSBN) voted in favour of a motion to close three high schools, including Beamsville District Secondary School, in favour of a single large high school to be constructed at a yet-to-be-determined location.
-Under the current plan, Beamsville District Secondary School will close in 2020 following the 2019–2020 school year, and the new amalgamated high school will open in September 2020.
+Closure

-Opposition to planned closure
+On March 28, 2017, the District School Board of Niagara (DSBN) voted in favour of a motion to close three high schools, including Beamsville District Secondary School, in favour of a single large high school to be constructed at a location that was not determined at the time.
+In the initial plan, Beamsville District Secondary School would close in 2020 following the 2019–2020 school year, and the new amalgamated high school would open in September 2020.
+However, due to the COVID-19 Pandemic, plans had to be postponed.
+In 2022, the school officially closed and was no longer in operation, but since the construction of the new high school, West Niagara Secondary School, was not complete, the building was open for students but were considered West Niagara students already.
+In 2023, construction of West Niagara was complete and the building was closed for students.
+The Chief Administrative Officer of Lincoln stated that there was plans for the building that would see the school become a community hub, where different not-for-profits, regional services and municipal services, could be housed.

-Many groups have been vocal in opposing the closure and amalgamation plans.
-The Town of Grimsby, as well as the Town of Lincoln, have both passed motions voicing opposition.
-Niagara West-Glanbrook Member of Provincial Parliament Sam Oosterhoff, himself a recent high school graduate, has also voiced opposition to the amalgamation plans, and has spoken in the Ontario Legislative Assembly in favour of a moratorium on school closures.
-On Wednesday, March 29, students at South Lincoln High School walked out of class in protest over the closure and amalgamation plans (which affect South Lincoln High School as well as Grimsby Secondary School and Beamsville District Secondary School).
+Many groups were vocal in opposing the closure and amalgamation plans.
+The Town of Grimsby, as well as the Town of Lincoln, both passed motions voicing opposition.
+Niagara West-Glanbrook Member of Provincial Parliament Sam Oosterhoff, himself a recent high school graduate, also voiced opposition to the amalgamation plans, and has spoken in the Ontario Legislative Assembly in favour of a moratorium on school closures.
+On Wednesday, March 29, 2017, students at South Lincoln High School walked out of class in protest over the closure and amalgamation plans (which affected South Lincoln High School as well as Grimsby Secondary School and Beamsville District Secondary School).